avaframe/AvaFrame/docs/moduleIn3Utils.rst

 * flat plane (FP)
 * inclined plane of constant slope (IP)
-* hockey stick - using a parabola to describe the sloping plane that then transitions into a flat foreland (HS)
+* parabola - using a parabola to describe the sloping plane that then transitions into a flat foreland (PF)
-* hockey stick smooth - using an linearly sloping plane with smoothed transition to the flat foreland (HS2)
+* hockey stick - using an linearly sloping plane with smoothed transition to the flat foreland (HS)
 * bowl-shaped topography (BL)
 * helix-shaped topography (HX)
-* pyramid-shaped topography
+* pyramid-shaped topography (PY)

-On top of these topographies, channels can be introduced (then set flag_channel=True), and these channels can also be set to become narrower along the channel and wider at the end of the channel (then set flag_narrowing=True).
+On top of these topographies, channels can be introduced (then set channel=True), and these channels can also be set to become narrower along the channel and wider at the end of the channel (then set narrowing=True).
-There is the option to introduce these channels by either cutting them into the original topography (flag_topoconst=True) or by adding a 'channel layer' (max thickness=channel depth) on top of the topography.
+There is the option to introduce these channels by either adding a 'channel layer' (max thickness=channel depth) on top of the topography (topoAdd=True) or by cutting them into the original topography (topoAdd=False).
+In case of the parabola topography also a Dam can be added by setting dam=True.

 Input
 ------